OpenNavigationSurface/BAG/docs/sphinx/source/fsd/FSD-Encapsulation.md

 # Encapsulation
-The BAG structure utilizes HDF-5.
+BAG data are encoded as [HDF-5](https://www.hdfgroup.org/solutions/hdf5/) files.
 HDF-5 is a hierarchical data format product consisting of a data format specification and a supporting library implementation.
-HDF-5 files are organized in a hierarchical structure, with two primary structures; groups and datasets.
+HDF-5 provides two primary structures: groups and datasets.
 They are defined as:

 * HDF-5 Group: a grouping structure containing instances of zero or more groups or data sets, together with supporting metadata.

-* HDF-5 Data set: a multidimensional array of data elements, together with supporting metadata or attributes.
+* HDF-5 Dataset: a multidimensional array of data elements, together with supporting metadata or attributes.

 An HDF-5 “Group” provides the top-level structure for the data contents of a BAG.
 The major subcomponents are defined using the HDF-5 “Dataset” types, and “Attribute” types.
 Within each “Dataset”, further structural decomposition is specified via the DATATYPE and DATASPACE parameters.
 “Attributes” are included were appropriate to provide “Dataset” specific metadata.
-Following the high level BAG file structure described in Fig. 3, the specific HDF-5 type definitions that define the BAG encapsulation structure are illustrated in Fig. 8.
-Note that the digital signature is not shown in Fig. 8.
-As described in Section 2, the digital signature byte stream is appended to the end of the HDF-5 group.
+The specific HDF-5 type definitions that define BAG encapsulation structure are illustrated in Fig. 1.
+Note that the digital signature is not shown in Fig. 1.
+As described in [Structure of the BAG Certification Block](FSD-BAGStructure.md#stucture-of-the-bag-certification-block), the digital signature byte stream is appended to the end of the HDF-5 group.

 Figure 1 shows the structure of BAG data encapsulated using HDF-5:
 ```